S. James Otero: Valentini v. McDonald case (2013)

 On August 29, 2013, Otero ruled that by not using the land to provide health care for armed forces veterans, the VA was in violation of federal law.
 He stated in his ruling that the agency had abused its discretion by leasing land for purposes "totally divorced from the provision of healthcare," but delayed enforcement of his order so the government could appeal.

 West Los Angeles Veterans' Administration lease of VA land for the Jackie Robinson Stadium to UCLA, a film studio storage lot and other businesses were deemed illegal and their agreements were held void.

 Clifford v.
 Essential Consultants (2018)

 In March 2018, Otero was assigned the case of Clifford v.
 Essential Consultants, LLC et. al., which is the federal case that encompasses the details of the Stormy Daniels–Donald Trump scandal.
 Otero dismissed Daniels (real name Stephanie Clifford) defamation claim on October 15, 2018, ruling that the tweet was protected by the First Amendment.

-He expanded on his ruling stating - "“If this Court were to prevent Mr. Trump from engaging in this type of ‘rhetorical hyperbole’ against a political adversary, it would significantly hamper the office of the President.
+He expanded on his ruling stating, "If this Court were to prevent Mr. Trump from engaging in this type of 'rhetorical hyperbole' against a political adversary, it would significantly hamper the office of the President.
 Any strongly-worded response by a president to another politician or public figure could constitute an action for defamation.
-This would deprive this country of the ‘discourse’ common to the political process”.
-Daniels' other claims remain pending.
+This would deprive this country of the 'discourse' common to the political process."
+Daniels's other claims remain pending.